CraftAcademy/workshop/walkthroughs/step6.md

 end
 ```

-and add:
+and add the following to that group:
 ```ruby
 # Gemfile

 gem 'dm-rspec'
 ```

-to that group.
-The 'dm-rspec' gem extends RSpec with a set of matchers for DataMapper objects that will make our testing much easier.
+The `dm-rspec` gem extends `RSpec` with a set of matchers for DataMapper objects that will make our testing much easier.

 Also, I would like you to move all gems that we use for testing purposes to the `:development, :test` group.